txpipe-shop/partnerchain-reference-implementation/docs/tutorial/game_usage.md

 - *pos-x*: initial “x” coordinate of the Ship output.
 - *pos-y*: initial “y” coordinate of the Ship output.
 - *ttl*: the transaction’s time-to-live.
 The resulting POSIX time of the validity interval is used to set the initial `last-move-latest-time` field in the Ship output datum.
+- *params-path*: path to the JSON file containing all the game scripts parameters and the applied scripts directory.

 ### Gather Fuel